alberttheprince/rpemotes-reborn/README.md

 - Shared Particle Effects: emotes with smoke effects, fire, and more 💨

-- QB-Core Framework & KVP Keybinding Support ⚙️
+- QB-Core + ESX Framework & KVP Keybinding Support ⚙️

 - Support for shared and couple poses/animations 👫